nmdanny-uni/tests_os_ex4/README.md

   frame in such cases (by modifying PhysicalMemory.cpp), then you should remove the lines containing `{14, 1337}` and `{15, 7331}`

+  It also assumes that you don't manually clear the frame(content page) before it is restored, while technically doing so is not wrong, it is redundant, and for testing purposes I want to check as many cells as possible, therefore I also check cells that were just evicted.

 There are also tests that are more-or-less independent from the constants: